Tagging Drinks and Liquid Products

 Isabella Gumm Updated by Isabella Gumm

-Every well-rounded product set includes drinks!
-Because drinks are liquid, they must be tagged properly.
-Drinks should be tagged with a Drink Flag Tag.
 You will see the Drink Tag and Metal-Safe tag in the dashboard when ordering tags.
 These are the same tag type.
 We call it the Flag Tag.
+Before we dive in, let's take a look at the anatomy of the Flag Tag:

 This tag cannot be folded.
-You want the RFID chip to be up and off the product.
+You want the flag section to be up and off the product.

 A Drink Tag (AKA a flag tag) will allow the RFID antenna to be placed up and away from liquids and any metal, which is critical in order for the tag to be read by the store's antennae.
 The flag tags are our most popular tag type due to their versatility and ease of merchandising.
-Even though this tag is created for products made out of metal or liquid, their use goes beyond only liquid/metal products.

 What Products Need a Drink Tag?